MmdDebian/python/python-operators/README.md

 | ^= | x ^= 3 | x = x ^ 3 |
 | >>= | x >>= 3 | x = x >> 3 |
 | <<= | x <<= 3 | x = x << 3 |

+To learn more, click on this link . <a href="https://www.w3schools.com/python/python_operators.asp">here</a>